-As with the other airports, there are numerous options for transportation from Newark Airport to Manhattan, and we cover them all in this post.
+As with the other 2 airports, JFK and LaGuardia, there are numerous options for transportation from Newark Airport to Manhattan, and we cover them all in this post.

 Use this link to Google maps to get exact directions from Newark Airport to your destination.

-The AirTrain connects the airport to New Jersey Transit trains and Amtrak trains that travel to Penn Station in Midtown Manhattan.
+The AirTrain connects Newark Airport terminals to New Jersey Transit trains and Amtrak trains that travel roughly 30 minutes to Penn Station in Midtown Manhattan.